codingadventures/LINQBridgeVs/README.md

 *  Bridge Solution
 *  Un-Bridge Solution

-Bridging a solution will enable all of the public types of every projects to be exported to [LINQPad](http://www.linqpad.net) at runtime.
+Bridging a solution will enable all of the public types of every projects in the solution to be exported to [LINQPad](http://www.linqpad.net) at runtime.

 Rebuild your solution, run it, set a breakpoint and hover the mouse pointer on any object instance and the magnifier glass will appear.